vitalab/vitalab.github.io/deep-learning/_posts/2019-01-22-FCN_MultiStepRL_ImageProcessing.md

 ## Formally

 They extend A3C by assigning an agent to each pixel of the image, where each agent trains a Policy Network to determine the best action to take and a Value Network that tries to approximate the future rewards.
-Of course, it would be computationally impractical to actually train an agent per pixel, therefore the authors used a Fully-Convolutional Network to have the networks share the same parameters.
+Of course, it would be computationally impractical to have a single network per agent, therefore the authors used a Fully-Convolutional Network to have the agents share the same network.

 ![](/deep-learning/images/fcn_rl_image/model.png)